 Source: Federal Reserve Bank of Chicago

-Federal Reserve Bank of Chicago, Chicago Fed Survey of Business Conditions: Manufacturing Activity Index [CFSBCACTIVITYMFG], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCACTIVITYMFG, February 24, 2018.
+Federal Reserve Bank of Chicago, Chicago Fed Survey of Economic Conditions: Manufacturing Activity Index in Federal Reserve District 7: Chicago [CFSBCACTIVITYMFG], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCACTIVITYMFG, September 30, 2023.